zzaimeche/saltwikiclone/Ubermaster-Architecture.md

 1. What else could be used except the Redis?
 See the references for _possible_ alternatives.
 2. Do we need an API in front of any case of #1 (Redis or something else)?
+3. How do we obsolete prepared data for a 3rd party app?

 ## References